brickstar/anagram-api/README.md

 ## Design Overview
 When building this API I focused on Object Oriented design, performant and reusable Ruby, and providing developer empathy.
 I built the project with the idea that other developers could jump into the codebase and easily see how the system works.
 While perhaps a framework that is a little overkill, I chose to build this in Rails using PostgreSQL.
 I knew ActiveRecord would work well for this particular feature set and wanted to put my best foot forward.
 Next time building this I might use a lighter-weight framework like Sinatra with Redis as the main data store.
 Some edge cases considered: invalid limit and size parameters, words not found in the data store.
 ___

 ## Data Structure
 There are two tables - Words and Anagrams.
-Words belong to Anagrams and Anagrams has many  Words.
+A word belongs to an anagram and an anagram has many words.
 The Anagram has an attribute of "anagram" that functions as a lookup key for all associated words.
 The key is a set of letters sorted alphabetically that points to all valid words that contain this letter set (e.g. words "read, "dear", and "dare" all have the key "ader").
 ___

 ## Setup
 ```
 $ clone this repository - git clone https://<YOURUSERNAME>@bitbucket.org/brickstar/anagram-api.git